sathish-deevi/modes-Package/README.md

 Github page for the R modes package: http://sathish-deevi.github.io/modes-Package

 Select examples are available in the manual files <https://cran.r-project.org/web/packages/modes/modes.pdf>.
-These examples have also been worked and are included in the [Github page] (http://sathish-deevi.github.io/modes-Package).
+These examples have also been worked and are included in the [Github page] (http://sathish-deevi.github.io/modes-Package) and the /Examples/README.md file.

 ## Description